 Sevilla 0-0 Benfica (Sevilla win 4-2 on penalties) – 2013/14

-Emery reached the final for the first time after guiding Sevilla to the showpiece in 2013/14, the Spanish side facing Benfica at the Juventus Stadium in Turin.
+Emery reached the Europa League final for the first time after guiding Sevilla to the showpiece in 2013/14, with the Spanish side facing Benfica at the Juventus Stadium in Turin.

 Emery’s side had only qualified for the tournament following Malaga’s suspension and Rayo Vallecano’s denial of a UEFA licence, though ended the season as Europa League winners following a shoot-out success.

-The final itself proved a cagey affair with chances at a premium, 120 minutes of action passing without a breakthrough before the lottery of a penalty shoot-out.
+The final itself proved a cagey affair with chances at a premium, as 120 minutes of action passed without a breakthrough before the lottery of a penalty shootout.

-Sevilla scored each of their four spot-kicks with goalkeeper Beto saving from Oscar Cardozo and Rodrigo, securing a third Europa League title for the Spaniards who moved level with Juventus, Inter Milan and Liverpool for most wins in the competition.
+Sevilla scored each of their four spot-kicks, with goalkeeper Beto saving from Oscar Cardozo and Rodrigo.
+It was a third Europa League title for the Spaniards, who moved level with Juventus, Inter Milan and Liverpool for the most wins in the competition.

 Sevilla 3-2 Dnipro – 2014/15

 The holders returned to the final the following season after reaching the showpiece in impressive fashion, beating Borussia Monchengladbach, Villarreal, Zenit St. Petersburg and Fiorentina over two legs.

 Sevilla faced surprise package Dnipro in the final, with the Ukrainians having upset the likes of Ajax and Napoli on their way to Warsaw.

 It was Sevilla and Emery who claimed a record fourth Europa League title following a thrilling final clash, the momentum of the tie swinging both ways as the two sides exchanged five goals in an enthralling encounter.